MetropoliaMotorsportTeam/Firmware_Flasher/README.md

 ## Usage

-- There is a provided bash script SocketCAN
+- There is a provided bash script for SocketCAN:

 ```bash
 ./run.sh [script.py]